Side Plank Dips: Muscles Worked and Benefits

 Muscles Worked During Side Plank Dips

-How to do Side Plank Dips
+How to Do Side Plank Dip

 2. Place your free hand on your hip.

-4. Brace your abs and lift your hips off the floor until you’re balancing on your forearm and feet and your body forms a diagonal line.
+3. Brace your abs and lift your hips off the floor until youโ€™re balancing on your forearm and feet and your body forms a diagonal line.

 Use our free calculator to know your weight loss calories requirement.

-Form and Tips For Side Plank Hip Dips
+Form and Tips

 • Keep your abdominal muscles tight and breathe regularly throughout the exercise.
 Do not let your body rotate.